VGGT-Long: Chunk it, Loop it, Align it -- Pushing VGGT's Limits on Kilometer-scale Long RGB Sequences: Experiments

 For the calculation of reconstruction performance metrics, to avoid interference from outlier point clouds, we uniformly retain points with confidence values greater than $0.75\times$ the average confidence for Transformer-based 3D methods.
 As for models like DROID-SLAM, which do not output confidence values, we retain points with depth values larger than $0.75\times$ the average inverse depth as the filtered point cloud.

 Following the VGGT's configuration, we downsample input images to 518-pixel width while the hight maintaining aspect ratio during inference.
-Due to the more ``elongated'' image aspect ratios in KITTI and Virtual KITTI datasets, we set the chunk size to 75 frames, while adopting 60 frames for Waymo (nearly saturating the whole capacity of RTX 4090 24GiB VRAM).
 Our inference pipeline first processes all images through VPR, then releases the VPR model's memory occupancy to allocate sufficient GPU memory resources for VGGT.